patthoege/pawsome-care/README.md

 1. The website's sign-up form allows pet owners to submit their information and request pet care services before reading about the different types of services offered.
 This initial form of communication allows the pet-sitting service to understand the customer's needs and preferences before providing them with appropriate service options.
 2. Throughout the process of arranging for pet care services, the pet owners and the pet sitting service can communicate with each other via email or phone to discuss details such as scheduling, pricing, and pet care instructions.
 This ensures effective communication and a smooth process for both parties.

-It should be noted that the website provides information about the different types of services they offer, but the sign-up form is the main means of communication between the pet owner and the pet-sitting service.
+It should be noted that the website provides information about the different types of services they offer, but the sign-up form is the main means of communication between the pet owner and the pet-sitting service.<br /><br />
 [Back to top](<#table-of-contents>)

 ### Current User Goals